grenack/Code-Blockers/HowToPlay.md

 - A - Move left
 - D - Move right
 - Spacebar - Jump
-- Right click mouse - Attach
+- Right click mouse - Attack
 - ESC - Exit game

 Please refer to these two URLs if you are new to minecraft;